 County of Schenectady, Office of the District Attorney

 Schenectady, NY 12305

-Please note: Due to the large number of requests received by the District Attorney’s Office it may take several weeks to receive a response to your request.
+Due to the large number of requests received by the District Attorney’s Office it may take several weeks to receive a response.

-Complete the Application for Reduction of Charges form by checking either the Accept or Reject box, complete the paragraph by printing your name, dating the form, signing the form and mailing the form to the Court where your ticket is pending.
+Complete the Application for Reduction of Charges form by checking either the Accept or Reject box, complete the paragraph by printing your name, date the form, and sign the form.

-Accepted plea offers – If the Court accepts the agreed upon plea bargain, the Court will mail you a notification outlining any fines, surcharges or other conditions related to your acceptance.
-The Court will also provide further instructions on how to pay any fines or surcharges due.
+Accepted plea offers: Accepted plea offers must be approved by the Court.
+If the Court accepts the agreed upon plea bargain, the Court will notify you by mail of any fines, surcharges or other conditions related to your acceptance.
+The Court will also provide further instructions on how to pay fines or surcharges due.

-Rejected plea offers – The Court will mail you a notification with a future date.
+Rejected plea offers: The Court will notify you by mail of a future date to appear.